instana/instana-java-sdk/README.md

 ### Is there a limit for the amount of calls from Agent to Backend?
 Data transmission between Instana agent and Instana backend depends on a lot of factors.
 It is done using a persistent HTTP2 connection and highly optimized.

-### What is the optimal package size (splitted size) to send 50,000 spans with a size about 40 MiB over the Agent to Backend?
+### What is the optimal package size (split size) to send 50,000 spans with a size about 40 MiB over the Agent to Backend?
 Recommended strategy is to buffer spans for up to one second or until 500 spans were collected, then transmit the spans to the agent.
 An implementation of this transmission strategy can be seen here:

 https://github.com/instana/nodejs-sensor/blob/6ec0d469006ad52f4d5fde7218b163e05bf5b2ad/src/tracing/transmission.js